-Even though it is not required, placing a copyright notice on creative work can be beneficial: it tells people that the work is protected under copyright (which means that in court, a defendant's use of an innocent infringement defense - that they did not know the work was protected - would not be given great weight), who owns the copyright, and when the work was published/created.
+Even though it is not required, placing a copyright notice on creative work can be beneficial: it tells people that the work is protected under copyright (which means that in court, a defendant's use of an innocent infringement defense - that they did not know the work was protected - may not be given great weight), who owns the copyright, and when the work was published/created.

 If you want people to be able to share and (re)use your work, however, you might consider using a Creative Commons license ("some rights reserved") instead of the traditional copyright notice ("all rights reserved").
 See Controlling the Way you Share Your Work in the newly released Penn LibGuide Services for Authors at the Penn Libraries.

 Adding a copyright notice

 You do not need to formally register for copyright with the United States Copyright Office in order to use a copyright notice or the copyright symbol on your work.
 Adding a copyright notice to your work is NOT the same as formally registering for copyright.
 See the Registering for Copyright page for more information.

 A copyright notice should have the three following elements:

 *The © symbol should ONLY be used on "visually perceptible copies" (not audio/sound); audio recordings are considered "phonorecords," not "copies," and thus use the symbol ℗ instead of ©.

 The position of the notice depends on the type of material.
 For more information on the copyright notice, how to add a notice and where, see Circular 3, Copyright Notice.